BillyDM/CTAGDRC/README.md

 ---

 The original version of this plugin was developed by p-hlp at: https://github.com/p-hlp/CTAGDRC.
-I do not take any credit for this plugin.
-This repository is simply a fork which adds a modern CMake build system and prebuilt binaries.
+I do not take credit for most of this plugin.
+This repository is a hard fork which adds a modern CMake build system, prebuilt binaries, and some minor improvements.

 *Build system based on [Pamplejuce](https://github.com/sudara/pamplejuce)/[Cookiejuce](https://github.com/madskjeldgaard/Cookiejuce).*